sharkmoos/paddingOracle/README.md

 ## Repeat the process.

 So, renewed with vigor now that one byte has been cracked, we push onto the next.
-So in the previous example we decided P2[16] should equal 01, (1 bit of padding) this time we will manipulate 2 bits, and so each byte of padding should equal 02.
+So in the previous example we decided P2'[16] should equal 01, (1 bit of padding) this time we will manipulate 2 bits, and so each byte of padding should equal 02.
 This time C1'[1..14] can be random, C1'[15] == 0, and C1'[16] should be made so that P2'[16] == 2.
 So lets calculate what C'1[16] should be.

     C1'[16] = P2'[16] ^ I2[16]
             = 02      ^ 0x33
             = 0x31    # hex
-            = 49      # decimal

 To recap, the last two bytes of P2' we are trying to now find should == 02 02.
-Now repeat the process, changin C1'[15] to be 00,01,02 etc until valid cipher text is found.
+Now repeat the process, changing C1'[15] to be 00,01,02 etc until valid cipher text is found.
 Once it is found, we can get the plaintext for P2[15] the same way as before.
 In our working example, D0 (208 in base 10) was valid and so we pipe this into the formula.

     I2[15] = C1'[15] ^ P2'[15]
            = 0xCA    ^ 02